jiangfengming/vue-carousel/README.md

 * `total-page.sync`: `Number`.
 Total page count.
 * `autoplay`: `Boolean` or `Number` (milliseconds).
 If `true`, it defaults to 3000.
 * `direction`: `String`. `horizontal`, or `vertical`.
-* `threshold`: `Number`.
-Slides to next/previous page if the drag distance exceeded the threshold.
-Defaults to `20`px.

 ## License
 [MIT](LICENSE)